 Lisa Iwamoto received her Master of Architecture degree with Distinction from Harvard University, and a Bachelor of Science degree in Structural Engineering from the University of Colorado.
 She has previously worked as a Structural Engineer at Bechtel Corporation in San Francisco, and Architectural Designer at Schwartz Silver Architects, and Thompson and Rose in Boston, and Architectural Intern at Morphosis in Santa Monica.
+She became Chair of Architecture in December 2021 at the University of California Berkeley, where she has taught since 2001.
+Prior to this appointment she was Professor of Architecture and held the inaugural Doris and Clarence Malo Collegium Teaching Chair in Design at Berkeley, and where her design research concentrates on the perceptual performance of material and digital fabrication techniques.
 She has taught previously at the University of Michigan where she was a Muschenheim Fellow, Harvard University, Cornell University, Sydney University and Southern California Institute of Architecture.
-She is currently Professor of Architecture at the University of California Berkeley, where she was named the inaugural Doris and Clarence Malo Collegium Teaching Chair in Design, and where her design research concentrates on the perceptual performance of material and digital fabrication techniques.